 Key Takeaways

-• How to Secure Employment-Based Immigrant Visas in the U.S. requires understanding visa categories and eligibility.
+- How to Secure Employment-Based Immigrant Visas in the U.S. requires a thorough understanding of various visa categories such as EB-1, EB-2, and EB-3, each with distinct eligibility criteria based on skills, education, and job offers.

 Conclusion: Why Early Legal Help Matters